madanadi0305/JavaScript-Basics-and-Advanced-ES6/wiki/13-Map,Set.md

 ### Properties(methods) of Map :

-- **Map.Size**: It returns the number of elements or the key-value pairs in the map.
+- **Map.size**: It returns the number of elements or the key-value pairs in the map.
   ```js
   map1.size;
   ```